 This chapter is being reviewed in light of comments solicited by the Committee from the public.

-Use this instruction only in conjunction with the applicable elements instructions, Instructions 9.3–9.8, and in conjunction with Instruction 9.17 (Particular Rights—Fourth Amendment—Unreasonable Seizure of Property—Generally).
+Use this instruction only in conjunction with the applicable elements instructions, Instructions 9.3–9.8, and with an appropriate definition of an unreasonable seizure.
+See Instruction 9.19 (Particular Rights—Fourth Amendment—Unreasonable Seizure of Property—Exceptions to Warrant Requirement).